EnterpriseDB/barman/new_docs/user_guide/recovery.rst

 Recovery
 ========

-The recover command is used to restore an entire Postgres server from a backup created with the backup command.
+The restore command is used to restore an entire Postgres server from a backup created with the backup command.
 To use it, run:

-``barman recover [OPTIONS] SERVER_NAME BACKUP_ID DESTINATION_PATH``
+``barman restore [OPTIONS] SERVER_NAME BACKUP_ID DESTINATION_PATH``

 .. note::
+  * Refer to :ref:`concepts-barman-concepts-restore-and-recover` for a clearer understanding of the recovery concept in Barman.
-  * Do not run the recover command on a directory where a Postgres instance is currently running.
+  * Do not run the restore command on a directory where a Postgres instance is currently running.
 Ensure Postgres is stopped before initiating recovery, including recovery of tablespace directories.
   * The backup is restored to the specified directory, which will be ready to start a